maliciouuus/pixcorndoc/payment_api.rst

 Overview
 --------

 The Pixcorn Payment API allows you to create crypto payment links for your customers.
-Payments are processed via USDC on Polygon network through PayGate.to.
+Payments are processed via USDC on Polygon network through pixcorn.com.

 **Base URL**: ``https://pixcorn.com``